 You can’t increase your State pension contributions, but your workplace and private pension contributions you can absolutely change.

 You will just need to contact your provider to notify them you want to alter your contributions.
 Most companies talk in % of monthly income so it’s usually simple enough to indicate ‘I wish to pay x% of my income’.
+Bear in mind that all pension contribution are calculated and removed before tax is deducted.

 It’s really worth your while doing your research and understanding your pension options, and the earlier you do it the better.
 The future is always uncertain and it’s good to be as prepared as possible.